Foster Parenting... Is It Right for You? 5 Questions to Ask

 Fostering is an adjustment for everyone.
 And while there are many benefits of foster parenting, there will also be changes.
 For instance, your kid's transition into adulthood may make having a foster child challenging.

 Take time to hear everyone's opinion on the idea.
-Remember that all feelings are valid; if someone in your family is against the idea, fostering might not be right now.
+Remember that all feelings are valid; if someone in your family is opposed to the idea, fostering might not be right for you at this time.
 Everyone must be ready for the change so the foster children you bring home feel loved and accepted.

 5. Do you know if this is the right time?

 Some people feel a strong calling to foster, while others like the idea but are still determining the right time.
-Fostering is a big decision, like starting a new job, moving someplace new, or getting married.
+Fostering is a significant decision, comparable to starting a new job, relocating to a new place, or getting married.

 Make sure you have the time to dedicate to a new family member.

 Give yourself a Background Check: How busy are you right now, both at work and with your family?
-Do you have a lot of social activities?
+Do you participate in many social activities?

-Think about how fostering or adoption will change your life and whether you will make those changes.
+Consider how fostering or adoption will impact your life and whether you are willing to make the necessary changes.

 What Are Other Ways to Help Foster Children Besides Foster Parenting?